Your Website or Author Blog is your MOST important marketing resource.

 Launching a NEW BOOK . . .

 When you are ready and have ARCs (Advanced Review Copy) available, ASK ASK ASK for beta-readers.
-MAKE IT EASY: have your ARC available in both PDF and Kindle versions.
-For trusted beta-readers, you could also have a word doc version available.
+MAKE IT EASY: have your ARC available in both PDF and Kindle e-book versions.

 Hot off the Press Announcement

 When you officially hit the publish button.
-Write another blog post letting your followers know.
+Write another blog post and newsletter letting your followers know.
 Be sure to include a BUY button or link to your Amazon sales page.

 ASK for reviews.
 ASK, ASK, ASK and then, ASK again.

-I KNOW that some of you are very shy about self-promotion and are thinking that this is all way too much.
+I KNOW that many authors are very shy about self-promotion and you may be thinking that this is all way too much.
 Way too aggressive.
 Sounds way too needy.

 First of all, put this into perspective.
 You are not adding one blog post after another filled with the same information.
-Presumably there are days, weeks or even months between posts.
-Even if all your blog post look the same to you . . .
+Presumably there are weeks or even months between new book announcement posts.
+Even if all your blog posts look the same to you . . .
 YOU are the only person who cares!

 Think COKE.
 Is Coke shy about asking you to buy their products?
 Yes, you may get tired of their constant ads, but guess what?
 They work.